 Vortex-induced vibration (VIV) is a typical phenomenon of fluid-structure interaction (FSI) in flow past a blunt body where vortices induced by the body result in self-sustained vibration of the body.
-It exists in vast applications such as offshore structures, renewable energy harvesting, biomedical devices, aircraft, etc. VIV is categorized into flutter, galloping and buffeting in terms of vibration frequency and amplitudes [1, 2].
-A benchmark case of VIV is a deformable splitter plate assembled onto the rear side of a square cylinder.
-Since this configuration setup induces flow possessing plenty of representative mechanisms, it has been widely investigated and considered in the validation of numerical and experimental FSI methods [see 3-10].
+It exists in vast applications such as offshore structures, renewable energy harvesting, biomedical devices, and aircraft.
+VIV is categorized into flutter, galloping, and buffeting in terms of vibration frequency and amplitudes.^{1,2} A benchmark case of VIV is a deformable splitter plate assembled onto the rear side of a square cylinder.
+Since this configuration setup induces flow possessing plenty of representative mechanisms, it has been widely investigated and considered in the validation of numerical and experimental FSI methods.^{3-9}

-Matthies and Steindorf [4] proposed an implicit coupling (also termed stronly coupling) algorithm on the basis of a nonlinear block Newton algorithm, to develop a partitioned strategy for FSI simulation.
-One of the validation cases in their study is the benchmark VIV case of the square cylinder with the splitter plate at the Reynolds number, Re, of 333.
-In the partitioned strategy, the flow and structure deformations are separately solved with different solvers but coupled by iterating variables at the interfaces between the fluid and structure.
-Dettmer and Perić [5] took advantage of this benchmark VIV case to validate a partitioned approach with an implicit coupling algorithm.
+Matthies and Steindorf4 proposed an implicit coupling (also termed strongly coupling) algorithm on the basis of a nonlinear block Newton algorithm, to develop a partitioned strategy for FSI simulation.
+One of the validation cases in their study was the benchmark VIV case of the square cylinder with the splitter plate at the Reynolds number, Re, of 333.
+In the partitioned strategy, the flow and structure deformations were separately solved with different solvers but coupled by iterating variables at the interfaces between the fluid and the structure.
+Dettmer and Perić5 took advantage of this benchmark VIV case to validate a partitioned approach with an implicit coupling algorithm.
 Both flow and solid solvers were implemented based on finite-element discretization.
-Stabilised low order velocity-pressure finite elements were considered to discretize the incompressible Navier-Stokes equations, and standard finite element approximations for the structure.
+Stabilized low order velocity-pressure finite elements were considered to discretize the incompressible Navier-Stokes equations, and standard finite element approximations for the structure.
 An arbitrary Lagrangian-Eulerian (ALE) strategy was used to capture the flow domain deformation.
-A discrete implicit generalised- $\alpha$ method was taken for the temporal discrecretization of both solvers.
-In the study by Wood et al. [7], this benchmark VIV case was simulated using a partitioned approach.
+A discrete implicit generalized- α method was taken for the temporal discretization of both the solvers.
+In the study by Wood et al.,7 this benchmark VIV case was simulated using a partitioned approach.
 An implicit coupling algorithm called the block-Gauss-Seidel (BGS) algorithm was adopted to couple fluid and solid solvers.
-An incompressible finite volume method (FVM) with an ALE algorithm on deformable fluid-solid interfaces was utilized for the flow solver, and a finite element method (FEM) for large dynamic structural deformation was for the solid solver.
-Later, considering the same VIV case, Kassiotis et al. [8] compared the BGS and explicit algorithms.
-Habchi et al. [9] studied a similar partitioned approach implemented in the open-source tool OpenFOAM, and validated the approach based on this benchmark case.
-The incompressible flow was solved with the PIMPLE algorithm, and the large structural deformation using the Saint Venant-Kirchhoff constitutive model.
+An incompressible finite volume method (FVM) with an ALE algorithm on deformable fluid-solid interfaces was utilized for the flow solver, and a finite element method (FEM) for large dynamic structural deformation was utilized for the solid solver.
+Later, considering the same VIV case, Kassiotis et al.8 compared the BGS and explicit algorithms.
+Habchi et al.9 studied a similar partitioned approach implemented in the open-source tool OpenFOAM and validated the approach based on this benchmark case.
+The incompressible flow was solved with the PIMPLE algorithm, and the large structural deformation was solved with the Saint Venant-Kirchhoff constitutive model.
 A dynamic Aitken method was applied to accelerate the coupling iteration between the solvers.
-Their method has also been testified for a biomechanics application with large deformations [11].
-A monolithic approach for FSI simulation was proposed by Schott et al. [10].
-One of the cases for the method validation is this benchmark case.
-In their study, the monolithic approach was implemented for FEM, but it is generally applicable for other discretization schemes.
+Their method has also been tested for a biomechanics application with large deformations by Yao et al.10 A monolithic approach to FSI simulation was proposed by Schott et al.11 One of the cases for the method validation was this benchmark case.
+In their study, the monolithic approach was implemented for FEM, but it is generally applicable to other discretization schemes.